Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 Total 100.0 100.0 100.0

-Data collected at the Institute of Hygiene, University of Cologne, 1969-84, and at the Institute for Medical Microbiology and Immunology, University of Bonn, 1984-95.
+Data collected at the Institute of Hygiene, University of Cologne, 1969-84, and at the Institute of Medical Microbiology and Immunology, University of Bonn, 1984-95.

-* Note: the differences between A. israelii and A. gerencseriae until 1987, usually not produced.
+*Note: differences between A. israelii And A. gerencseriae not generally produced before 1987.

 The accompanying microflora in the foci of actinomycosis can consist of both aerobic and anaerobic microbes.
-In more than 50% of the cases studied by Schaal, the accompanying microorganisms consisted exclusively of anaerobes (Table 3).
+In more than 50% of the cases studied by Schaal, the associated microorganisms consisted exclusively of anaerobes (Table 3).
 In other cases, both obligate (strict) anaerobes and facultative anaerobes or aerobes were found.
-On average, 2-4 species of accompanying bacteria were present in the focus, but in some cases up to 10 were identified.
+On average, 2-4 types of associated bacteria were present in the outbreak, but in some cases up to 10 were identified.

 Table 3.
 Aerobic microorganisms associated with fermenting actinomycetes obtained from human lesions